Halesowen Abbey: Conflict continued

-Most of manor court's extant records date from the period after this vindication of the abbot's rights and resistance, sometimes apparently organised, sometimes teasing and playful, continued.
-The mill and the requirement both to use and to pay for it were innovations that the tenants resented: before the manor was granted to the abbey they had ground their own corn.
+Most of the manor court's extant records date from the period after this vindication of the abbot's rights and resistance, which continued, sometimes apparently organised, sometimes teasing and playful.
+The mill and the requirement to both use and pay for it were innovations that the tenants resented: before the manor was granted to the abbey, they had ground their own corn.
 Numerous tenants were presented at the manorial court for either persisting in grinding their own corn or using mills outside the manor.
-On one occasion in 1280 nine were presented at the same time, suggesting that there was an organised strike or boycott.
+On one occasion in 1280, nine were presented simultaneously, suggesting an organised strike or boycott.
 Naturally, the nine included Roger Ketel and his friend William Ulf, who maintained that they were in the right and "made their law".
 However, this seems to have been Ketel's last act of defiance.
 He died within a month of being confined in the stocks for a day and night by two of the abbey's officials, Robert Beley and William Sherburn.
 This must have happened between 1 July 1282, when he last attended court, in place of Nicholas Richardson, and 25 September 1282, when the abbot was negotiating with his widow, Matilda.
-His fine was halved to fifty shillings: up to that point nothing had been paid.
+His fine was halved to fifty shillings: up to that point, nothing had been paid.
 Matilda made an installment of 9s.
 4d., perhaps pointedly short of the ten shillings demanded, leaving 49s 8d. to pay.

 Related to the mills were the streams and pools, which the tenants persisted in treating as their own, poaching in the pools and "stanking" or damming the waterways to feed their families on fish, particularly trout.
 They argued their case stoutly when presented to the manorial court.
-In 1280, for example, four men were accused by Roger Hall, the abbot's overseer, of obstructing the flow of the stream to facilitate their fishing: they managed to turn the tables in court and Roger himself was fined.
+In 1280, for example, four men were accused by Roger Hall, the abbot's overseer, of obstructing the stream's flow to facilitate their fishing; they managed to turn the tables in court, and Roger himself was fined.
 When in 1293 Nicholas Fitz William, a child, was accused of fishing in the forbidden sluices of the abbot's new mill, his flight from the scene was used as evidence of his guilt.
-However, he explained that he had fled because John, the abbot's bailiff had already struck him twice with his bow, breaking the weapon in the process, and he was afraid of a further drubbing.
+However, he explained that he had fled because John, the abbot's bailiff, had already struck him twice with his bow, breaking the weapon in the process, and he was afraid of a further drubbing.
 He was able to call on Roger Hall to give evidence and escaped punishment.

 The records for 1293 also show children at Romsley (Note: Although Romsley was strictly a separate manor from Halesowen, it descended with it from the 12th century.
 The abbots refused to acknowledge that it was distinct and treated it as a member of Halesowen. cf. Willis-Bund, John William (1913).
 "Halesowen: Introduction, borough and manors") cocking a snook at the abbot, even when he was displaying his most dread powers: infangthief and gallows, which together allowed him to hang felons from his own manor.